 - The Jewish High Priest Jonatan Apphus renews the treaty of friendship with the Romans (ca. 143 BCE).

-The Romans had plenty of cause for celebration this year.
+In 145 BCE the Romans had plenty of cause for celebration.
 Quintus Caecilius Metellus Macedonicus had already held a triumph for his victories over Andriskos in 148 BCE, and now Scipio Aemilianus Africanus held his for his destruction of Carthage.
 A third triumph was held by Lucius Mummius Achaicus, the ‘new man’ who had defeated the Achaean League and had burned Corinth to the ground.
 At the moment Rome seemed to lack any real enemies: Carthage had been destroyed, and so had Macedonia and the Achaean League.
 The Parthians were creeping ever closer, further weakening the already tottering Seleucid Empire.
 Ptolemaic Egypt tried to bolster its position in the region at the cost of the Seleucids, and failed spectacularly.
 But Rome still had a war to fight in Spain and things were not getting any easier there.

 The Lusitanian War was entrusted to the consul Quintus Fabius Maximus Aemilianus.
 Fabius was the son of Lucius Aemilius Paullus, the man who had conquered the Macedonians at Pydna in 168 BCE.
 As praetor and governor of Sicily, he had received the 300 Carthaginian hostages there in 149 BCE.
 Fabius was experienced, but the 15.000 foot soldiers and 2.000 horsemen that he brought with him to Spain were not.
 He made his camp at Urso (near modern Osuna) in Hispania Ulterior and instructed his officers to start training the men.
 While his army was slowly getting into shape, Fabius himself visited the temple of Herakles-Melqart in Gades.
 The Lusitanian leader Viriathus in the meantime did not sit still.
 He ambushed several of the Roman woodcutters and then defeated one of Fabius’ legates.
 When Fabius returned to his camp, he decided not to risk a pitched battle with the Lusitanians yet.
 For the moment he resorted to skirmishes and always made sure his foraging parties were well protected.
 This strategy paid off, as early in 144 BCE, the Roman consul managed to defeat his opponent in a formal battle.
 Two Lusitanian cities were captured and Viriathus lost many men.